 The iiRDS package is a ZIP file containing the content to be delivered and the associated metadata as RDF. iiRDS comes in two variants regarding the format of content:

-• Unrestricted packages can contain any kind of format, for example, PDF, HTML, XML, MP4, SVG, or Office files.
+- Unrestricted packages can contain any kind of format, for example, PDF, HTML, XML, MP4, SVG, or Office files.

-• Restricted packages in the iiRDS/A format contain content only in predefined formats and are self-contained.
+- Restricted packages in the iiRDS/A format contain content only in predefined formats and are self-contained.
 The predefined formats are PDF/A, a restricted selection of media formats, and XHTML5 with element and attribute restrictions. iiRDS packages are self-contained when the content files only point to files within these packages.
 The restrictions of the iiRDS/A format aim to ensure that all iiRDS-capable applications process and present the content in similar ways without any additional implementation or customization effort.

 Free iiRDS tools to get you started

-iiRDS defines a standardized format for delivering smart content from an application that creates iiRDS packages from content (e.g., CMS, authoring or converter tools, iiRDS Open Toolkit) to an application that receives and processes iiRDS packages (e.g., content delivery portals or self-service portals).
+iiRDS defines a standardized format for delivering smart content from an application that creates iiRDS packages from content (e.g. CMS, authoring or converter tools, iiRDS Open Toolkit) to an application that receives and processes iiRDS packages (e.g. content delivery portals or self-service portals).

 To support the application, the iiRDS Consortium provides an Open Toolkit that can be used to enrich content with metadata.
-Users can upload the content in common formats such as PDF, Word, HTML, and XML files.
-It then generates a valid iiRDS package from content and metadata that the user can check and revise or add custom metadata.
-For more information, visit our iiBlog.
+Users can upload the content in common formats such as PDF, Word, HTML and XML files.
+It then generates a valid iiRDS package from content and metadata that the user can check, revise, or add custom metadata values to.
+The iiRDS Consortium also provides an iiRDS Validation Tool to validate iiRDS packages from other systems.

-Since November 2022, the iiRDS Consortium also provides an iiRDS Validation Tool to validate iiRDS packages from other systems.
 These tools are available as a free web service on the iiRDS website.

 Getting involved